Frequently asked questions about Roihu

 No, users will have to move their data to Roihu themselves, if needed.

-To support data migration, CSC will provide a guide for transferring data efficiently to Roihu.
-The main take-home message of the guide is to only move data that you truly need.
+With data migration, the main take-home message of the guide is to only move data that you truly need.
 Dumping everything from Puhti and/or Mahti scratch to Roihu "just in case" is not acceptable.
 Roihu will implement a similar data cleanup cycle as Puhti and, as stated above, prior quota extensions on Puhti and/or Mahti will not be carried over to Roihu.

 7. What kind of hardware will Roihu have?